Send plugin crash reports to help Mozilla improve Firefox

 - your operating system

 - installed extensions

 - and more technical info.

 Many problems with plugins can be solved by updating to the latest version of the plugin.
 To check if any of your installed plugins are out of date, visit Mozilla's Plugin Check & Updates page.
 The name of the plugin that crashed can be found in the error message.

 Where can I get more info about Adobe Flash crashes?

 Developing for Flash with Flex?

 Breakpoints can trigger Firefox's hang protection.
-You can disable hang protection by setting dom.ipc.plugins.timeoutSecs to -1.
+You can disable hang protection by setting the dom.ipc.plugins.timeoutSecs preference to -1.
 See the Mozilla Developer Network documentation for details.